KPMP/KTAO/README.md

 KTAO is developed to support the NIH-NIDDK-funed Kidney Precision Medicine Project (KPMP, [http://kpmp.org](http://kpmp.org)).
 The KTAO development is also supported by the KPMP project.

-[This GitHub website](https://github.com/KPMP/KTAO) is the home page of KTAO.
+This website (https://github.com/KPMP/KTAO) is the home page of the KTAO ontology in GitHub.

 Note: KTAO is developed simultaneously with the community-based [Ontology of Precision Medicine and Investigation (OPMI)] (https://github.com/OPMI/opmi).
 KTAO and OPMI are complementary with each other.
 OPMI includes many precision medicine-related terms that are general and can be used in KTAO and beyond KTAO.
 KTAO is developed with more kidney-specific information.
 To support kidney-specific KPMP tasks, KTAO also imports related terms from OPMI.